Tissue sampling, processing and staining

 Reaction with amino acids

-* Formalin also binds with sulphydryl groups (-SH) in cysteine to form further cross-links
+Fixation in formalin produces methylene (H-C-H) bridges between the protein molecules and the amino acid lysine.
+Formalin also binds with sulphydryl groups (-SH) in cysteine to form further cross-links.

 A consideration present when using formalin as a fixative is the pH of the solution itself.
 As stated, due to the usual pH range of formalin solutions, formaldehyde molecules will normally bind with the N-terminal end of proteins.
 This pH is normally somewhere near neutrality.
-When the pH of a formaldehyde solution (such as 10% formalin) becomes acidic, an artifactual pigment may form in bloody tissues when exposed to the solution.
-This pigment is called haematin.
-It is a dark brown / black coloured artifact that can form when the pH of the solution becomes too acidic.
+When the pH of a formaldehyde solution (such as 10% formalin) becomes acidic, the pigment haematin may form in bloody tissues when exposed to the solution.
+It has a dark brown to black colour that forms when the pH of the solution becomes too acidic.
 For this reason, formalin solutions are normally kept above a pH of six.
 This specific pH value is a direct result of a property of the amino acids known as an isoelectric point (p1).
 It is the pH at which the amino acid has no net electrical charge.
-Below the p1 value, amino acids in solution tend to be positively charged, and above the p1 value, amino acids tend to be negatively charged).
+Below the p1 value, amino acids in solution tend to be positively charged, and above the p1 value, amino acids tend to be negatively charged.
 The change in charge is more of a gradual process - not an immediate crossover between positive, neutral and negative.
 Therefore, as pH values climb, amino acids in solution become increasingly negative (and vice versa).
 Each amino acid has its own p1 value, but the average value for all amino acids, collectively, is approximately six.
 Therefore, the minimum pH necessary for the prevention of haematin formation and the pH at which amino acids tend to be neutral are the same.
 Formalin solutions, usually kept above a pH 6.0, would begin to oxidize the amino groups of the exposed proteins.
 In other words, the amino groups would lose a hydrogen ion.
 It is to this oxidized group that formaldehyde molecules tend to bind.

 Formalin fixation will affect every subsequent step that the tissue has to endure.
 Formalin preserves tissues by stabilising proteins and preventing both autolysis and putrefaction.
 It also maintains the relationship between cells and extracellular substances by changing soluble substances within the cell to insoluble substances, thereby protecting the tissue from the denaturing effects of the ravages of subsequent processing.
 If fixation is inadequate or unsuitable, then the subsequent staining methods will be impaired.
 Delays in fixation, variations in the duration of fixation or changes in the concentration of unbuffered fixative may result in poor overall fixation of nuclei, cells and tissues.

-When formalin is below optimum concentration, inadequate fixation occurs and this can be seen clearly in the images below.
-The samples on the left in the container and on the dissection bench are clearly unfixed after having the same fixation time as the samples on the right.
-This can especially occur outside the laboratory when operating theatres have their own supply of concentrated formaldehyde.
+When formalin is below optimum concentration, inadequate fixation occurs and this can be seen clearly in the figure below.
+The samples in image A in the container and on the dissection bench are clearly unfixed after having the same fixation time as the samples in image B. This can especially occur outside the laboratory when operating theatres have their own supply of concentrated formaldehyde.
 As a result, the dilution of formalin is not always kept at optimum concentration usually because of poor control in the training of staff in maintaining the correct diluting procedures.

 What do we see under the microscope?

 The microscopic images below show the effect that poor and inadequate formalin fixation can have on haematoxylin and eosin stained preparations.
-It can be seen clearly that the images support the conclusions of the graphs described above where both area and number of nuclei become dramatically diminished if optimum formalin concentrations are not maintained.
+It can be seen clearly that the images at low, mid and high magnification support the results in the bar charts above, and show that both area and number of nuclei become dramatically diminished if optimum formalin concentrations are not maintained.

 1. Buffers and hydrogen ion concentration